 Leave your telephone and your modem attached to the phone line.

 Disconnect all other devices from their phone jacks.

 As you remove each device, check your phone line for noise.

 One at a time, connect each device to its jack and check the sound again.

 If you find that the sound gets bad after reattaching a device, replace that filter.

-Tip: If you're having problems with your Internet dropping, the next time it happens, pay attention.
+Tip: If you're having problems with your internet dropping, pay close attention the next time it happens.
 Did your phone ring about the same time?
-If so, you probably have a phone in the house that doesn't have a DSL filter installed (or it's installed incorrectly).
+If so, you probably have a phone in the house that doesn't have a DSL filter correctly installed.